ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 # Security Considerations

-Http3Transport satisfies all of the security requirements imposed by [I-D.ietf-quic-transport] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the the client is potentially untrusted.
-Since HTTP/3 is QUIC-based, a lot of the analysis in [I-D.vvv-webtransport-quic] applies here.
+Http3Transport satisfies all of the security requirements imposed by [QUIC-TRANSPORT] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the the client is potentially untrusted.
+Since HTTP/3 is QUIC-based, a lot of the analysis in [WEBTRANSPORT-QUIC] applies here.

 Http3Transport requires explicit opt-in through the use of a QUIC transport parameter; this avoids potential protocol confusion attacks by ensuring the